 - That’s because it doesn’t enter into his heart, but into the stomach and goes out into the sewage pit.”
 7“sewage pit” the Greek word here literally means “a place of sitting apart”, referring to a drain or latrine for human waste.
 (Thus cleansing all foods.)8“cleansing all foods” There are two basic interpretations of this phrase.
 (1) Says the body cleanses the food by extracting the good and expelling the bad.
 (2) Says that this is Jesus abolishing the distinction between clean and unclean foods that was laid down in the Mosaic Law.

-- And He was saying: “The things which come out of a man; that defiles the man.
+- And He was saying: “What’s coming out of a man; that defiles the man.

 - “For from within the heart of men come out evil deliberations, fornications, thefts, murders, men having sex with other men’s wives,9“men having sex with other men’s wives” is one word in Greek, usually translated “adultery” in this verse.
 However, the Greek (and Hebrew) words specifically mean a man (married or unmarried) having sex with another man’s wife.
 The Hebrews divided sexual sins into two classes based on the marital status of the woman.
 A man having sex with another man’s wife (or betrothed) was adultery.
 A man having sex with an unmarried woman was fornication.
 Both are serious sins, but they are differentiated by the Greek and Hebrew words.

-- “covetousness, wickedness, deceptions, wanton debauchery, and an evil eye of envy,10“of envy” This was added to indicate the “evil eye” had an idiomatic meaning of being envious, or even greedy. blasphemies, arrogant pride, and foolishness.
+- “covetousness, wickedness, deceit, wanton debauchery, an evil eye of envy,10“of envy” This was added to indicate the “evil eye” had an idiomatic meaning of being envious or even greedy. blasphemy, arrogant pride, and foolishness.

 - “All these evils come out from within, and they defile a man.”